GabrielWendell/Cepheids_Projects/Project_1/README.md

 > I did the first tests using `emcee`.
 The results do not seem good to me, maybe I did or defined something wrong...
 I need to check it out calmly because this is my first time really using `emcee`.

 > What do you think?

 ---

+**Name**: Wendell \
+**Date**: 2024-09-02

+> Include João in the project.
+The reason for including him was because he has more experience using the `emcee` library than I do, since he works with it daily. \
+> His name has already been included in the READMEs, Notebooks and License.

+---